Skip to main content

 • MComponents Abstraction: To avoid vendor lock-in, all UI primitives (Tabs, Modals, Tables) are wrapped and exposed via MComponents.
 This ensures that the underlying engine can be swapped or upgraded without modifying plugin code.

-• Token-Driven Tokens: Architecture is strictly token-based (Themes, Spacing, Typography), enabling unified customization ("White Labeling") across the entire system by simply updating the framework-m-ui theme configuration.
+• Token-Driven Themes: Architecture is strictly token-based (Themes, Spacing, Typography), enabling unified customization ("White Labeling") across the entire system by simply updating the framework-m-ui theme configuration.

 • Host-Plugin Bridge: Communication between the shell and plugins is handled through the Plugin SDK, which provides formal JS protocols for sidebar registration, menu items, and global state access.